eapearson/user_docs/INSTALLATION.md

 #### Macports

-Macports is a project to provide Linux / Unix packages to the Macintosh user community.
-It installs all packages into /opt/local.
+Macports provides Linux / Unix packages to the Macintosh user community.
+It installs all packages into ```/opt/local```.

-Note: There are other package managers, such as Homebrew.
-You should not mix two or more package managers on the same system, as they will install their packages in different locations, and you may end up with some packages from one system, and some from another.
+> Note: Multiple package managers should not be used at the same time.
+Other package managers, such as Homebrew, install their packages in different locations, and you may end up with some packages from one package manager, and some from another.
 This can lead to all sorts of headaches, so choose wisely!

 Macports requires the Mac Xcode developer tools.
 Although Macports can install binary packages, it prefers to build packages source code.
 This can take a long time, so don't be surprised if some things take over an hour to install the first time.